-Seems like everyone has an opinion on what we should eat these days.
+Seems like almost everyone has an opinion on what to eat.

 Here are a few things that seem super simple and yet are ridiculously helpful in your quest for self care, well-being, and frankly, feeling better.
 They won’t draw a bunch of unwanted attention.
 Unless you want them to.